Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 1/5
-**Good - Meets requirements**
+**Poor - Needs significant revision**

-The misinformed clues are related to sports in general and can apply to hockey and baseball.
-They mention nets, teamwork, and competition, creating productive ambiguity.
-One could argue the 'fast-paced action' is slightly more suggestive of hockey, but the overall ambiguity is present.
+These clues fail to create productive ambiguity related to Tennis.
+They strongly misdirect towards team sports like Soccer or Basketball ('formations and plays', 'hoop or goal'), rather than subtly confusing for Tennis while maintaining a connection.
+They function more like 'fake' clues for other sports not necessarily in the choices.

 ✅ Strengths:
 - Attempt to create ambiguity